-This plan for resumption of on-campus operations at the University of New England in fall 2020 reflects the collective and collaborative efforts of faculty, professional staff, and administrators across UNE's colleges and operational support units.
+This plan for resumption of on-campus operations at the University of New England in fall 2020 and the continuation of on-campus operations thereafter reflects the collective and collaborative efforts of faculty, professional staff, and administrators across UNE's colleges and operational support units.
 We believe the underlying theme throughout this report reflects our student-centric approach to everything we do.
 The health and safety of our community resonates throughout this plan and, in many cases, reflects precautions that exceed CDC guidelines.
 We pride ourselves on our "can do" positive attitude, our innovative thinking and creative problem-solving, and the ability to pivot quickly in the face of rapidly shifting environmental and regulatory conditions.
 We are confident that each member of the UNE community will contribute to making our journey forward as seamless and successful as possible.